NAVY DEPARTMENT -

 Tuning backlash is significant and makes fine tuning fairly difficult, especially in CW or SSB.
 Even using the direct drive doesn't help all that much.
 Actually, using the Receiver Tuning Head allows easier tuning despite its more significant backlash (due to flexing in the drive cable.)
 This is probably because of the better leverage using the crank for tuning.
 A good lubrication of the tuning gearbox has significantly reduced the backlash - the procedure is further down this page.

 Using the L-N range coil on 40M with a resonant antenna provides plenty of signals.
 Rarely are ultra-strong SSB signals a problem and a matched or resonant antenna seems to be necessary for decent sensitivity on this band.
-SW on 49M is very good although sometimes the AM reception in AGC can be very broad allowing stronger stations, like Radio Havana, to dominate a wide portion of the band.
+SW on 49M is very good although sometimes the AM reception in AUTO can be very broad allowing stronger stations, like Radio Havana, to dominate a wide portion of the band.
 Detuning the antenna (use the trimmer control) can help with ultra-strong signals.
-Utilities stations in the 8mc region can be received but the two marine beacons SVO (Athens) and TAH (Istanbul) are very difficult to receive requiring good propagation.
+Utilities stations in the 8mc region can be received but the two marine beacons SVO (Athens) and TAH (Istanbul) are very difficult to receive requiring a resonant antenna and good propagation.

 Using the K range coil is a real challenge since it pushes the RU up to its highest frequency coverage.
-SW reception on 31M and 25M is okay, 10mc WWV easy to receive, some 30M CW signals can be received.
+SW reception on 31M and 25M is okay, 10mc WWV is easy to receive, some 30M CW signals can be received.
 Above 10mc, the sensitivity drops dramatically.
 A resonant or matched antenna is a real necessity with the K coil.

 To wrap it up, below 5mc, signals are very strong and the antenna isn't too important.
 Any of the AM-BC coverage works very well with a short end-fed wire.
 Below 500kc works well depending on the antenna used and local noise.
-A tuned loop works best on MW-LF.
-Above 5mc, signals are beginning to drop in strength and a resonant antenna becomes much more necessary as the frequency it increased.
+A loop works best on MW-LF.
+Above 5mc, signals are beginning to drop in strength and a resonant antenna becomes much more of a necessity as the frequency is increased.
 Don't expect high fidelity from the single triode Audio Output tube listening via a 600Z headset.
 The RU-16 was for radio reception in an in-flight aircraft via phones, so if you can easily and loudly hear the received signal, then the receiver is doing its job correctly.

 photo above: Tub caps installed in the RU-16.
 The five tubs mounted on the chassis side are obvious.
 Note that between the tube sockets, the terminals of five other tubs can be seen.
 Also, to the far left is another tub mounted on the rear panel.
 Eleven tubs total.
 Originally, each tub terminal was coated with sealing wax first then the wires installed and then a drop of bee's wax after wiring.
 I haven't done that,...yet.
 I wanted to test the operation of the receiver first and then, maybe later, I'll pull it out of the cabinet and apply the wax coatings to complete the rebuild.